 A food bank is the supply line to the front line.
 It is a warehouse and distribution center.
-Food banks are able to accommodate larger quantities of food and can therefore acquire it at bulk or wholesale prices.
+Food banks are able to accommodate larger quantities of food and can therefore acquire food at bulk or wholesale prices.
 The Food Bank then supplies the food it has acquired to pantries which, in turn, provide clients with food and supplies.
 Both are vital parts of the hunger-relief food chain.

 Can the hungry get food directly from The Food Bank?

 No. The food is collected, stored and repackaged at The Food Bank’s warehouse.
-The food is then distributed to qualified 501(c)(3) charities that directly serve those in need.
+Food is then distributed to qualified 501(c)(3) charities that directly serve those in need.
 These organizations, or partner agencies, receive food from The Food Bank for distribution to their clients.
 For a listing of emergency food assistance sites, click here.

 How does The Food Bank get food?